-At Mackoy our work doesn't only happen below the surface.
-As well as developing the underground infrastructure for new buildings to thrive we also influence the way things look above ground too.
-Helping to bring our client's vision for their developments to life with a combination of soft and hard landscaping techniques.
-Delivering the unique finishing touches that unite individual houses into one inclusive community.
+At Mackoy, our work doesn't just happen below the surface – we also influence the way things look above ground.
+We help to bring a client's vision for their development to life by using a combination of soft and hard landscaping techniques, delivering the unique finishing touches that unite individual houses into one, inclusive community.

-Our landscaping remit spans everything from installing pavilions and football pitches, to planting trees on streets and paving public spaces.
-Creating vibrant recreational areas where children can play, and adults can unwind, mere moments from their own front door.
+Our landscaping service covers everything, from installing pavilions and football pitches to planting trees on streets and paving public spaces.
+We can also create vibrant, recreational areas where children can play and adults can unwind, mere moments from their own front door.

-In fact the powerful dumpers, excavators and haulage HGVs we have in our fleet enable us to entirely transform the look and feel of the sites we work on.
-Turning disused land into beautifully manicured hi-spec spaces that introduce warmth, personality and vibrancy into every new community we help to create.
+The powerful dumpers, excavators and haulage HGVs we have in our fleet enable us to transform the look and feel of the sites we work on.
+We can turn disused land into beautifully manicured spaces that introduce warmth, personality and vibrancy into every new community we help to create.

-Plus we take responsibility for any waste we generate while undertaking our landscaping services.
-Providing muckaway to dispose of excavated materials as well as cut & fill techniques where possible, to alter a landscape's flow and elevation.
-Always ensuring that the work we do is undertaken safely and with minimal environmental impact.
+Furthermore, we take responsibility for any waste we generate while undertaking our landscaping services, providing muckaway to dispose of excavated materials as well as cut and fill techniques, where possible, to alter a landscape's flow and elevation.
+We always ensure that the work we do is undertaken safely and with minimal environmental impact.

 Roads are an integral part of keeping Britain moving, not only countrywide, but within local communities too.
 Our groundworkers help to connect new homes to their wider geographical location.
 Providing safe passage for people to get where they need to go.

-Whether you're building a basement or developing a sloping site, the retaining walls created by our groundworkers help to contain soil in its place.
-Maintaining the integrity of your structure and ensuring that no amount of pressure or environmental impact compromises its stability.
+Whether a client needs a basement or is developing a sloping site, the retaining walls created by our groundworkers help to contain soil in its place.
+This maintains the integrity of a structure and ensures that no amount of pressure or environmental impact compromises its stability.

 The first step in any new development, our earthworks prepare the ground for excavation.
-Stripping away the topsoil, clearing the site of vegetation, removing excess earth (muckaway) and levelling out any unevenness (cut & fill) to make way for groundbreaking to begin.
+This is done by stripping away the topsoil, clearing the site of vegetation, removing excess earth (muckaway) and leveling out any unevenness (cut and fill) to make way for groundbreaking to begin.